Angels & Demons: A Biblical Survey

 The Old Testament portrays angels as obedient servants who carry out God's purposes in history.
 Angels rescue and protect, as seen in the deliverance of Lot (Gen. 19:1–16).
 They guide God's people, as in the promise to send an angel before Israel (Exod.
 23:20–23).
 They also execute judgment, as when an angel strikes the Assyrian army (2 Kings 19:35) and brings judgment after David's census (2 Sam.
 24:15–17).
 Angels strengthen and provide, as shown when an angel feeds Elijah and commands him to continue his journey (1 Kings 19:5–7).

 Scripture also depicts heavenly beings guarding sacred space and participating in worship.
 Cherubim (H3742) guard Eden after the fall (Gen. 3:24) and appear in tabernacle imagery above the ark (Exod.
 25:18–22).
-Isaiah describes seraphim (H8314, "fiery" or "burning") declaring the Lord's holiness and participating in purification (Isa.
+Isaiah describes seraphim (H8314, "fiery" or "burning") who declare the Lord's holiness and participate in purification (Isa.
 6:1–7).
 Ezekiel's throne vision emphasizes God's holiness and rule through cherubim imagery (Ezek.
 10).
 Daniel adds an essential link between spiritual conflict and political history when he describes resistance from the "prince of the kingdom of Persia," indicating that spiritual opposition can operate behind earthly powers while remaining under God's control (Dan.
 10:13).

 Angels in the New Testament